kitchell/Diffusion_Scripts/README.md

 Then:
 ##1. from within the Cadaver_diffusion folder edit the initialize_subj script and change the subject number to the correct number for your subject
+this will:
-1. this will create the subj folder
+- create the subj folder
-1. cd into the subj folder and run make_directories, which will make all the other necessary folders
+- run make_directories, which will make all the other necessary folders
-2. copy the downloaded files to the correct folder and unzip them
+- copy the downloaded files to the correct folder and unzip them
-3. run dcm2nii on the files
+- run dcm2nii on the files
-4. copy the nifti files to the correct folders and rename them
+- copy the nifti files to the correct folders and rename them

 ##2. run the fsl preprocessing steps:
 1. cd to the subj_num/diffusion_directory/bin folder and edit the diffusion_clean script change the subj number to be the number of the current subject